 Region: Africa

-Common Uses for European Alder Flat Cut Wood Veneer: Architectural panels and millwork, as well as cabinetry, doors, furniture and musical instruments.
+Common Uses for European Alder Flat Cut Wood Veneer: Architectural panels and millwork, as well as cabinetry, furniture, and musical instruments.

-The Tree: Thrives in wet climates and is a medium size tree growing to a height of up to 100 feet.
+The Tree: A medium size tree that thrives in wet climates, growing to a height of up to 100 feet.

 A Little History: Alder European is quite durable underwater.
 In fact, these trees have been used for piles and supports, most notably throughout Venice, Italy.